Madprofe55or/7-Wonders-Duel/README.md

 1. Flesh out Civilian Victory - not all points accounted for yet -Added victory points calculated dependent upon the conflict pawn position at games end.
 JP.
     -Need to think through of what other victory points calculations are missing.
 JP.
+    -Added victory points calculated by each Wonder owned by Player.
+JP.
 2. Military/aggression milestones
     -Succesfully created logic and GUI for these milestones.
 JP.